danielharrell/does_music_move/does_music_move.md

 want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
-For we talk, and think, not just as if music moved, but as if *anything* moved.
-But this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
+For we talk not just as if music moved, but as if *anything* moved.
+Yet this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
 And it proves to be the same kind of nonsense we encountered in the movement of music.

-To see this, recall my earlier account of why there really isn't a space for a melody to move in.
+To see this, recall my earlier argument for why there really isn't a space for a melody to move in.
 For the melody, in this respect, is temporal rather than spatial.
 It is composed of the places, or notes, it moves between, and can only be what it is by becoming so.
-So there isn't a space, strictly speaking, for the melody *to move* in, with the continuity or identity of truly spatial things, like our hand in following that melody.
+So there isn't a space, strictly speaking, for the melody to move in, with the continuity or identity of truly spatial things, like our hand in following that melody.
 But while our hand may be spatial in this respect, the *motion* of our hand is temporal, just like the melody.
-In a sense it too is composed of the places moved between, and can only be what it is by becoming so.
-But this implies, on the earlier account, that there isn't really a space for our hand to move in, or indeed for anything to move in.
+In a sense, it too is composed of the places moved between, and can only be what it is by becoming so.
+But this implies, on the earlier argument, that there isn't really a space for our hand to move in, or indeed for anything to move in.
 There is only a space for it to be contained in, and to occupy, over the course of its motion, at every place composing that motion.
-Space, in other words, can only comprehend the path of the motion, not the motion itself.
+In other words, space can only comprehend the path of the motion, not the motion itself.

-Or we can put this point again in the different way from the earlier account, that captures the nonsense more strongly.
+But we can again summarize these conclusions in a way that captures the nonsense more strongly.
 If there really were a space for our hand to move in, then there would be a hand to see, in the space where we see it move.
 But there isn't---and this is generally true, of anything we see move, despite what we think we see.
-For what we strictly see is this motion being made from place to unmoving place, by something occupying each such place in turn.
-We see nothing further, to which we might attribute *the motion* between places, rather than just *the occupancy* of those places.
+For what we strictly see is this motion being made from place to unmoving place, by something occupying each such place.
+But we see nothing further, to which we might attribute *the motion* between places, rather than just *the occupancy* of those places.
 So we see motion, but nothing making the motion.
 Yet how, in that case, could there *be* any motion to see?
 And what could be making it?

 One answer to these questions, the kind of answer
 Zeno might give, is that there *isn't* any motion